Backbase/backbase.github.io/content/posts/unpublished/web-test-automation-intercepting-mocking-network-calls-with-playwright/post.md

 ## What are the benefits of this?

-1. During manual web testing, testers use proxy tools such as Proxyman and Charles to capture the traffic between your app and the SSL Web Server.
-Breakpoint Tool helps you to intercept Requests/Responses Data on the fly without changing any client code.
+1. During manual web testing, testers use proxy tools such as [Proxyman](https://proxyman.io/) and [Charles](https://www.charlesproxy.com/) to capture the traffic between your app and the SSL Web Server.
+Breakpoint Tool helps you to intercept Requests/Responses data on the fly without changing any client code.
 If the tester can automate these manual steps, then everyone knows how it would be beneficial for the final quality of the app.

 2. No need to maintain mock servers or depend on client test data 100%.
 While using the client data tester can,
-   - Control the quality of test data Increase data volume/varieties
+   - Control the quality of test data
+   - Increase data volume/varieties
    - Readiness and availability of data
 3. At last, the automation coverage can be increased by automating manual test cases which depends on the proxy tools.